thanos-io/thanos/tutorials/katacoda/thanos/8-prom-operator-demo/step2.md

-## It would be nice to just have Prometheus type, right?
+## It would be nice to just have Kubernetes Prometheus type we can just kubectl "get", "apply" or "delete", right?

 ```
 kubectl get prometheus